kbfame1800-spec/smilebot-dental-chatbot-ba/docs/Problem_Statement.md

 Problem Statement — SmileBot (Dental Clinic Chatbot)

-1. Background
+I. Background

 The dental clinic currently handles all customer communication through walk-ins and phone calls managed by a single receptionist.
 This often leads to long waiting times, missed calls, and inconsistent responses to frequently asked questions.
 To improve patient experience and reduce manual workload, the clinic is exploring the use of an AI-powered chatbot (“SmileBot”) to assist with basic queries and appointment handling.

-2. The Problem
+II.
+The Problem

 Patients frequently contact the clinic for common queries such as clinic timings, available services, pricing, and appointment scheduling or rescheduling.Due to high call volume and limited staff, the receptionist is unable to answer every call immediately.
 This results in:
  * Missed appointment opportunities